dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 fascinating ways!
 If you can connect synchronicity with the idea of an ensemble, it will augment your understanding and application of Jung's ideas.
-It's a difficult concept to explain because it requires understanding Statistical Mechanics.
+It's a difficult concept to explain because it requires understanding statistical mechanics.
 For any particle system, like a mixture of gasses in an internal combustion engine, there are "natural" samplings that determine valid distributions of particle positions/momentums to sample from.
 In statistical mechanics, you discard invalid samplings.
 Instead they are undefined and thus they don't contribute to the shape of a valid distribution.
-Yet, these distributions vary only many variables.
+Yet, these distributions vary across many variables.
 For a gas, pressure, temperature, the size of a container, variance in pressure or variance in temperature: all of these are variables that could theoretically be relevant to the ensemble, which allows you to control variation in